gymnae/docker-net-dhcp/README.md

 access it on your network as if it was any other machine! _Probably_ not a great idea for production, but it's pretty handy for home deployment.

+# This fork

+This is a fork of the amazing `docker-net-dhcp` by `devplayer0`.
+Unfortunately the original repository is not maintained anymore and contains a serious bug that causes a dead-lock when being used with containers that start up as soon as the docker daemon starts.
+I forked the repository for fixing this bug and also offer an ARM version of the image.

 # Usage

 ## Installation